-No temporary exception to the Remuneration Policy for Board Directors has been applied in 2021.
+No temporary exception to the Compensation Policy for Board Directors has been applied in 2022.

 B.2.
-Explain the various actions adopted by the company related to the remuneration system and how they have contributed to reducing exposure to excessive risk and adapting it to the long-term objectives, values and interests of the company, including a reference to measures provided to guarantee that the compensation policy gave due consideration to the long-term results of the company and reached an adequate balance between the fixed and variable remuneration components, which measures were adopted with regard to the categories of personnel whose professional activities have a material effect on the risk profile of the company, which measures were adopted to avoid conflicts of interest, if applicable.
+Explain the different actions taken by the company in relation to the remuneration system and how they have helped reduce exposure to excessive risks while furthering the company's long-term objectives, values and interests, including a reference to the measures taken to ensure that the remuneration earned has been adjusted to the company's long-term results and achieved an appropriate balance between fixed and variable components of remuneration.
+Indicate which measures have been adopted in relation to categories of personnel whose professional activities have a material impact on the company's risk profile, and which measures have been adopted to avoid conflicts of interest, if applicable.